sergibarroso/wireguard-vpn-setup/README.md

 The good practice here would be to save all logs in the disk, or at least safekeeping a compressed copy in the disk for security.

-But if you're using this at home and you don't care much about them apart from realtime debugging when errors happen, then you can basically discards all logs after a day using `logrotate` :)
+But if you're using this at home and you don't care much about them apart from realtime debugging when errors happen, then you can basically discard all logs after a day using `logrotate` :)

-Let's staret by increasing the `/var/log` ram disk from 50MB to 100MB.
+Let's start by increasing the `/var/log` ramdisk from 50MB to 100MB.

 Edit `/etc/default/armbian-ramlog` and set `SIZE` to 100M.

 apply the changes by running `systemctl restart armbian-ramlog.service`

 Now, let's move to Logrotate.
-The main config file is located at `/etc/logrotate.conf` and then all sort of directory specific logrotate definitions inside `/etc/logrotate.d`, let's first edit the default behaviour by:
+The main config file is located at `/etc/logrotate.conf` and then all sort of directory specific Logrotate definitions inside `/etc/logrotate.d`, let's first edit the default behaviour by:

 ```shell
 nano /etc/logrotate.conf